 A little over a year ago I crossed this bridge physically and metaphorically.
 After a 42 year career in the NHS I left to embark on an artistic and creative phase of my life.
-Behind you as you look at this picture is St Paul’s Cathedral and behind that is BartsHeartCentre.
+Straight ahead, in this picture, is St Paul’s Cathedral and behind that BartsHeartCentre.
 This bridge was part of my route home after a days work or an on call shift at Barts.
 The views from this bridge are wonderful, restorative and uplifting.
 Sometimes they needed to be.

 One year on is a good time to reflect.
 Leaving a career I had nurtured for 42 years was a hard decision, but it had become an uncomfortable fit that I was no longer prepared to compromise my creative drive for.
 I had painted and created as relaxation since leaving school and even with limited time had had some success exhibiting and selling work.
 I studied part-time for a degree in Fine Art, fitting in five years of study with raising a family and building a career.